Tool Board ID Reading and Viewing

 - The system will automatically save the configuration and restart Klipper.

-Loading...NoteAll IDs appearing in the documentation are examples.
+Loading...NoteAll IDs appearing in this document are examples.
 The actual ID for each mainboard is different.
-Please modify and fill in according to the ID you actually obtained.
+Please modify and fill in the ID based on what you actually obtain.

 - Toolboard Status: Ensure the toolboard is flashed with

-- Before searching for the ID, connect the toolboard to the UTOR or G2T using an XT30 data cable.
-Below is a reference wiring diagram.
+- Before searching for the ID, connect the tool board to a UTOR or G2T using an XT30 data cable.
+Refer to the wiring diagram below.

-- Please ensure the DIP switches are set correctly.
+- Please ensure the DIP switch is set to the correct position.

 Loading...

-The toolboard must be flashed with RS232 firmware, otherwise communication is not possible. - Common Ground Required:
+The toolboard must be flashed with the RS232 firmware; otherwise, communication will not be possible. - Mandatory Common Ground:

 RS232 Notes

-- In addition to D8, D8PRO, and C8P, which support the RS232 interface, all other mainboards do not support RS232
+- Only the D8, D8PRO, and C8P mainboards support the RS232 interface.
+Other mainboards do not support RS232.

 - For unsupported mainboards, use

-- Open your browser and enter the IP address of the host computer in the address bar.
-For example, if the IP address of my host computer is
+- Open a browser, enter the host's IP address in the address bar (e.g., if the host IP is

 - For fluidd: